kamelijasekulovska/snakey/README.md

 ## Issue

-The second article throws 505 error exception because it redirects to a page where an authentication is required.
+The second article throws 500 Internal Server Error exception because it redirects to a page where an authentication is required.

 ## License